Understanding Iron Bacteria

 What are the Effects of Too Much Iron?

 Iron’s positive effects on the human body are widely known.
 When iron levels become too high, it can cause serious problems.
-This can be especially common in well water that is not chlorinated or treated for Iron Bacteria.
+This can be especially common in well water that is not treated for Iron Bacteria.

 This list provides more information: